mkenne11/nogotofail-pii/docs/pii_analysis.md

 trafficfile=/var/log/nogotofail/mitm.traffic
 ```
 The **httppii** handler is a "data" handler and analyses the http data stream for PII information.
 The **httpspii** is an "attack" handler and manipulates the TLS connection.
-The **httpspii** handler tampers with the TLS connection and adds latency to each request, so it is recommended that you choose an attack "probability" value which minimises the chance of request timeouts.
+Note.
+Tampering of the TLS connection by the **httpspii** handler adds latency to requests, so it is recommended that you choose an attack "probability" value which minimizes the chance of request timeouts.
+Trial and error is required to find the correct probability for your setup.

 ### 1.b.
 Configuring PII Items